bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 }
 \]

-The system improves the machinery that generates methods.
+The system improves the machinery responsible for producing better methods.

 ---